MrZackrox/AAD116/Design-Journal.md

 This week we were given a topic to research for a presentation the next week.
 We were split up into groups of four and given a topic each to research.
 The group that I am with got the Design System of the Olympic Games as our topic for the presentation.
 We have ten minutes to present our findings so that means each of us have 2 and a half minutes to talk each.

 As a group we have decided to each take an Olympic games each with me being the exception and having two.
-In my group is  <a href="https://github.com/poppygamble">Poppy</a>, <a href="https://github.com/JoshToan/AAD116/blob/master/icd-design-journal.md">Josh</a> and <a href="https://github.com/amber-mcgregor">Amber</a>.
+In my group is  <a href="https://github.com/poppygamble">Poppy</a>, <a href="https://github.com/JoshToan">Josh</a> and <a href="https://github.com/amber-mcgregor">Amber</a>, if you click on there names it will take you to their GitHub page, but to see the research that they done click on the AAD116 repository and go down to about week five and you should see what they found out about there Olympics.

-At the start I thought we had it the best but the more that I research the more I found out about little things that inspired the design system of the games.
-The hardest part for me was choosing what to talk about as
+At the start I thought we had it the best but the more that I researched the more I found out about little things that inspired the design system of the games.
+The hardest part for me was choosing what to talk about as there was so much but we have little time to talk about it all so some facts that are in this research did not make it into the final presentation.
+So I might have left out important parts that should have been in the presentation but what's in the presentation is still relevant to the topic and is also important even though it might not seem like that.

+I decided to make my research into sort of a story of the games so what you are reading is more and less what I will be saying in the presentation with more meat to it.

+The two Olympics that I am looking at are the Tokyo and Mexico Olympics which both have important roles in the evolution of the design system of the games.

 ####Research For Presentation on The Design System of The Olympic Games

-To start we first need to look at the London Olympic games in 1948.
-The reason for this because this is when we first saw pictograms being used.
-As you can see the pictograms that were used look very English with that Victorian style to them with the crest like look about them.
-And people from other countries might not understand what these stand for.
+Tokyo Olympics 1964-

-Now we can move onto the Tokyo games in 1964.
+Tokyo was lucky to have the games in 1964.
 This game was not just important for Tokyo but for the whole of Japan as this event brought it back into the global stage again.
 The reason for this is because Japan was in disarray still from the war twenty years ago, but this event allowed them to push the infrastructure that we see today into life.

 The two main people behind the successful design of the Tokyo Olympics was Masaru Katzumie and Yusaku Kemekura.

 Every aspect of this Olympic games showed a class of design that we had not seen for Tokyo before.
 You can see this in the posters that were made for the event.
 The first one as you can see now have a very iconic look and feel to it.

-It is said that Yusaku Kamekura forgot when the submission deadline for the a poster was until he got a phone call.
+It is said that Yusaku Kamekura forgot when the submission deadline for the a poster was until he got a call informing the deadline was today.
 He then supposable made this poster in less than two hours.
-I have no doubt that he could have done that but he probably have a very good idea of what he was going for weeks before.
-The poster uses the iconic red Japanese sun which announces to the world ,"We Are Back".
-You then have the five rings and the text being golden shows that Tokyo has wealth and status but the games will also be successful.
+I have no doubt that he could have done that but he probably have a very good idea of what way the poster/logo was going to look like.
+The poster uses the iconic red Japanese sun which announces to the world ,"We Are Back" and stamps Japan's identity on the games.
+You then have the five rings and the text being a gold colour.
+This can insinuate that Tokyo has wealth and status but the games will also be successful.
 The poster no doubt is very minimalism but it has so much class which Tokyo needed to be seen to have. other poster?

 There are a few important aspects of the design from this Olympics but the most important is the use of pictograms.
 Masaru Katzumie and Yusaku Kemekura saw the importance of making an international standardized signage system.
 For this they knew that pictograms would be the easiest way to create this system.
 As they didn't want to have signs for all the different languages for each country as it would be too confusing for the spectators.
 So they created the  geometrically stylized pictograms using a square field with a grid.

+To start we first need to look at the London Olympic games in 1948.
+The reason for this because this is when we first saw pictograms being used.
+As you can see the pictograms that were used look very English with that Victorian style to them with the crest like look about them.
+And people from other countries might not understand what these stand for.

 I also found out that they drew inspiration from Otto Meurath and Gerd Arntz who at the time was creating a info graphic form known as Isotype.